yuri-rage/yuri-rage.github.io/_posts/2014-02-27-arduino-ide---kustomized.md

 `apt-get install -s arduino`

 The -s flag simulates installation of the Arduino IDE and will show all dependencies.
-If java6-runtime and/or default-jre appear in the list of packages to be installed, then go ahead `sudo apt-get install` them now.  *Do not* install the arduino package - we are going to do that manually.
+If java6-runtime and/or default-jre appear in the list of packages to be installed, then go ahead and `sudo apt-get install` them now.  *Do not* install the arduino package - we are going to do that manually.
 While you're at it:

 `sudo apt-get install gcc-avr binutils-avr avr-libc avrdude cmake`